camenduru/non-profit-gpu-cluster/README.md

 - End-of-the-year goal: 6 servers with a total of 24 x A5000 or 3090 GPUs.

-# First Prototype Server Parts:
+# First Prototype Server Parts

 - GPU1: Asus ROG Strix RTX3090 O24G (3-slot 24GB with Liquid Cooler 2-slot)
 - GPU2: Nvidia A5000 (2-slot 24GB) or 3090 Turbo (2-slot 24GB)